sto3014/LRPhotos/README.md

 smart albums must be explicitly excluded.
 This can be done by a naming convention.
 For instance, the default regex expression
 __^!|!$__ excludes all albums which have an exclamation mark at the beginning or at the end of their names.

+The __Root Folder for Albums__ is used to define a global folder for all albums in this service.

 ## Use Cases